respeecher/auto-odoo/README.md

 Auto Odoo does not automatically renew your certificate.
 However, if you like you can run `crontab -e` as root and setup a cron job to run `/home/odoo-docker/odoo-docker/get-or-renew-certs.sh`.

-### Make CAA DNS record (optional)
+## Make CAA DNS record (optional)

 For extra security, you may wish to set up a CAA DNS record to instruct browsers that only letsencrypt.org can issue certificates for your domain.

-### Test it
+## Test it

 Test that Auto Odoo will work by running `docker-compose up` and browsing to the "crm" subdomain of your domain (or it will also work to browse to the domain itself).

-Test that backups work by running `./backup.sh` as root.
-(Root is needed because the backups are created preserving the original file owners.)

-If anything goes wrong with the backups, you can see output from the backup process in `backup/backup.sh.output` and `backup-end-trace`.
-If something goes wrong, the `backup` directory may be left over.
-Remove it before trying again.

 Now stop odoo with Ctrl-C or `docker-compose down`.

-### Install, set up automatic backups, start, enable
+## Install, set up automatic backups, start, enable

 - As root, run `./setup.sh`.
-This will create a user called odoo-docker, copy the installation into that user's home directory, and install a systemd service to control auto-odoo.
+This will create a user called odoo-docker, copy the installation into that user's home directory, generate an ssh key for the user, and install a systemd service to control auto-odoo.

 - As root, run `crontab -e` and make a cron entry like `13 4 * * * /home/odoo-docker/odoo-docker/backup.sh` (to run
   backups at 4:13AM every day).
 Note that Odoo will briefly go down for backups.